Zizaco/entrust/README.md

 }
 ```

-The `Role` model has two main attributes: `name` and `permissions`.
+The `Role` model has three main attributes: `name`, `display_name`, and `description`. `name`, as you can imagine, is
-`name`, as you can imagine, is the name of the Role.
-For example: "Admin", "Owner", "Employee".
+the name of the Role.
+It is the unique key used to represent the Role in your application.
+For example: "admin",
-The `permissions` field has been deprecated in preference for the permission table.
-You should no longer use it.
-It is an array that is automatically serialized and unserialized when the Model is saved.
-This array should contain the name of the permissions of the `Role`.
-For example: `array( "manage_posts", "manage_users", "manage_products" )`.
+"owner", "employee". `display_name` is a human readable name for that role.
+It is not unique and should only be used
+for display purposes.
+For example: "User Administrator", "Project Owner", "Widget  Co.
+Employee". `description` can be
+used for a longer form description of the role.
+Both `display_name` and `description` are optional; their fields are
+nullable in the database.

 Create a Permission model following the example at `app/models/Permission.php`: